 - Install RADIUS Agent on a server machine running one of the following supported operating systems:

-- Windows Server 2008 or 2008 R2
+- Windows Server 2008 R2, 2012, or 2012 R2

-- Red Hat Enterprise Linux 4, 5, or 6
+- Red Hat Enterprise Linux 6 or 7

 RADIUS Agent needs to be installed on only one machine in the network.
 However, if your network is very large, you may benefit from installing RADIUS Agent on multiple machines.
-This way, you have ample space for files that are continually populated with user information, and the user identification process is faster.
+This allows ample space for files that are continually populated with user information, and the user identification process is faster.

 Configure Filtering Service to communicate with RADIUS Agent.
-(For information about securing communication between the agent and Filtering Service, see Configuring RADIUS Agent settings in the Web Security manager, page 8.)
+(For information about securing communication between the agent and Filtering Service, see Configuring RADIUS Agent settings in the TRITON Manager, page 8.)